LivaNova

 Acquisition in 2017

-Caisson Interventional, LLC, founded in 2012 and based in Maple Grove, Minnesota, is a clinical-stage medical device company specializing in the design and development of a novel percutaneous mitral valve replacement system.
-This innovative system is engineered to be delivered across the heart's septum through the femoral vein, allowing for repositioning or withdrawal before final deployment.
-As a subsidiary of LivaNova PLC since May 2017, Caisson Interventional focuses on advancing its technology through clinical evaluation to improve patient outcomes in heart valve replacement procedures.
+Caisson Interventional, LLC, established in 2012 and headquartered in Maple Grove, Minnesota, operates as a subsidiary of LivaNova PLC since May 2017.
+The company is a clinical-stage medical device manufacturer specializing in the design, development, and evaluation of a novel percutaneous mitral valve replacement system.
+This innovative system is intended for delivery across the heart's septum via the femoral vein, offering the flexibility to be repositioned or withdrawn before final deployment.

 MD Start